 Place your bets on popular events that regular people will be betting on.
 Doing so will make it easier for you to match your bets.
 Football matches are usually the best option.

 It’s best to place qualifying bets at low odds.
-In the case of your Coral offer, that means above and as close to 1.50 as possible.
+In the case of your Betfred offer, that means above and as close to 2.00 as possible.

-It’s also best to look for close odds between your back bet at the bookmaker (Coral) and your lay bet at the betting exchange (Smarkets).
+It’s also best to look for close odds between your back bet at the bookmaker (Betfred) and your lay bet at the betting exchange (Smarkets).

 Place your back bet

-At the time of writing, I’ve found odds of 1.50 for Arsenal to beat West Ham at Coral, which is your back bet.
-On Smarkets (your betting exchange), you can lay Arsenal at odds of 1.58.
-(Remember, laying means you’re taking the role of bookmaker and therefore betting on Arsenal NOT to win).
+At the time of writing, I’ve found odds of 2.20 for Spain to beat Italy (in a Euro 2024 football match) at Betfred, which is your back bet.
+On Smarkets (your betting exchange), you can lay Spain at odds of 2.32.
+(Remember, laying means you’re taking the role of bookmaker and therefore betting on Spain NOT to win).

 Smarkets

-So, you will cover the outcomes as below.
+So, you will cover the outcomes as shown below.

-You can now place your qualifying bet at Coral.
-You know you need to place a bet of £5 to qualify, so you can do that now.
+You can now place your qualifying bet at Betfred.
+You know you need to place a bet of £10 to qualify, so you can do that now.

 Place your lay bet